kawaxi/Kali-Config/README.md

 Pending Ideas:
-* Working with counter using modules
+* Working with counters inside modules
-* Fix IRC Bouncer Configuration
+* Fix IRC Bouncer Configuration ( it fails to replace one line)
 * Need to Include personalized exploits to exploit DB.